karmab/kcli-jenkins-demo/README.md

 ### Create Jenkins file

-Now you can create a Jenkinsfile from default *kcli_plan.yml*
+Now you can create a Jenkinsfile from your specific, or from default *kcli_plan.yml*

 ```
 kcli create pipeline